mksaraf/kubernetes-lab-tutorial/content/setup.md

    * [Configure GUI dashboard](#configure-gui-dashboard)

 ## Requirements
 Our initial cluster will be made of 1 Master node and 3 Workers nodes.
 All machines can be virtual or physical or a mix of both.
 Minimum hardware requirements are: 2 vCPUs, 2GB of RAM, 16GB HDD for OS.
 All machines will be installed with Linux CentOS 7.3.
 Firewall and Selinux will be disabled.
 An NTP server is installed and running on all machines.
-Docker is installed with a Device Mapper on a separate 1GB HDD.
+On worker nodes, Docker is installed with a Device Mapper on a separate 10GB HDD.
 Internet access.

 Here the hostnames:

-   * kube00 10.10.10.80 (master)
+   * kubem00 10.10.10.80 (master)
-   * kube01 10.10.10.81 (worker)
+   * kubew03 10.10.10.83 (worker)
-   * kube02 10.10.10.82 (worker)
+   * kubew04 10.10.10.84 (worker)
-   * kube03 10.10.10.82 (worker)
+   * kubew05 10.10.10.85 (worker)

 Make sure to enable DNS resolution for the above hostnames or set the ``/etc/hosts`` file on all the machines.